December 3rd, 1991

 Your Winner: The British Bulldog

 Backstage, a hysterical Macho Man collapsed in a heap, blaming himself for what happened to Elizabeth in the earlier fracas with Jake Roberts.
-Seriously, everything involving those two men reached a new level of awesome on this show.

-Million Dollar Man Ted Dibiase & Repo Man (w/ Sensational Sherri) vs. Tito Santana & VirgilÂ
+Million Dollar Man Ted Dibiase & Repo Man (w/ Sensational Sherri) vs. Tito Santana & Virgil

 Here's how this one worked: